-What are YOU doing to keep your mind off the current lockdown nightmare?
+What are YOU doing to keep your mind off the current life changes?
 Spring cleaning, for sure, came early in my house.
 I have organized, cleaned, and food-prepped everyday until night fall, when I look forward (more than ever before) to a glass of wine and what ever Netflix program I am currently watching: The Marvelous Mrs. Maisel is my current one.
 Dang I wish I could write such quick witted scripts!
 And the cloths… can we say Fabulous!

-I will tell you, though, that the most enjoyable and comforting thing I have done so far is to plant seeds: peppers, lettuce, micro greens and other manageable things I can keep in front of a sunny area or on my kitchen window sill.
+I will tell you though, that the most enjoyable and comforting thing I have done so far is to plant seeds: peppers, lettuce, micro greens and other manageable things I can keep in front of a sunny area or on my kitchen window sill.
 Some pots were large while the micro greens, which by the way will sprout within ten days, went into tiny little pots I had saved from last summer.
 Why did this comfort me so much?
 Because with each tiny seed I carefully set into dirt, all I could think was – Life For Later.
 Later, after this destructive nightmare is over!

 I will admit how grateful I am for having a home with a yard and a greenhouse in a suburban countryside area, nestled between the Nations Capitol and the Chesapeake Bay, but this home has only been my home for the past few years.
 Before that, I lived in an apartment in Rio, one in Tampa, another in Miami, and the last one was in Annapolis MD, while I was processing the empty nest segment of my life.
 In every one of those apartments, I planted manageable, eatable things in pots.
 It made my dwelling place feel like a permanent home, one in which I would grow many things, including my own age.